In their own words

 We wrote and complained about this on the prisoner’s behalf.
 As a result, the prison reviewed this case and put our client back on normal visits.
 It also revised its whole way of conducting reviews in such circumstances, so that prisoners only remain subject to closed visits if considered strictly necessary.

 Prisoner D was suffering intimidation by his co-defendants, after they were all convicted and sent to the same prison to await transfer elsewhere.
 He had his Enhanced Privileges removed because he was refusing to leave the wing or go to work because of the threatening behaviour of his erstwhile partners in crime.

 Following a letter to the prison from PAS, he was sent to a different prison from the others, in which the others are never likely to be put.
 Prisoner D has also been given back his Enhanced status and has begun working in a prison job.

 Case Study E: PAS pursues prisoner’s claim for damages after degrading treatment

 PAS settled a claim for damages on behalf of a prisoner who had been handcuffed during intimate medical procedures while in hospital for a period of some weeks.

-Furthermore, prison staff had been present during all of his consultations with consultants at the hospital.
+Furthermore, prison staff had been present during all of his consultations with health professionals at the hospital.

 We argued that the former constituted inhuman and degrading treatment under Article 3 of the European Convention on Human Rights and the latter a breach of the prisoner’s right to privacy during consultations under Article 8, the right to respect for his private and family life, his home and his correspondence.

 Case Study F: Upholding right to protest peacefully in prison

 We were contacted by a large number of prisoners at a high security prison who had been placed on report for having taken part in a peaceful protest.